What’s laser engraving and how does it work?

 Permanent marks created by laser engraving are darker because light is trapped in deep crevices (the engraving depth can reach up to 0.5 mm).

-There are two ways of creating contrast with laser engraving.
+There are two ways of creating contrast when you laser engrave a surface.

 The first (and faster) engraving method creates contrast between the bare material and the black marks that are engraved.
 This method is only recommended if the bare material color is pale enough to generate a high contrast.